EV/EBITDA Below 10x on Indian Equities: 25-Year Backtest (NSE)

 Method

 Returns and benchmark are both in INR.
-The strategy was in cash during 2000-2004 because the BSE/NSE universe at the market cap threshold did not produce 10 qualifying stocks in those early years.
+The strategy was in cash during 2000-2004 because the NSE universe at the market cap threshold did not produce 10 qualifying stocks in those early years.

 What We Found